LL-Pengfei/CS2113T-AY1920S1-Webpage-Personal/admin/moduleExpectations.md

 ### Prior Knowledge: Java and OOP

 This module requires you to write Java code almost every week, starting from the very first week.
-If your Java skills are rusty, do brush up your Java programming skills.
+While we introduce some bit of Java programming in this module, it is by no means exhaustive.
+The module expects that you learn much of Java programming by yourself.

-In particular, you may want to **have a look at the new Java 8 features** such as _streams_, _lambdas_, _Optionals_, that may not have been covered in previous Java modules.
+In particular, you may want to **have a look at the new Java 8 features** such as _streams_, _lambdas_, _Optionals_.
+These are used in the codebase given to you.

-CS2103 students: ==This module assumes a reasonable prior knowledge of Java and OOP== because most students taking this module have taken two Java modules before.
-If you are totally new to Java, you may be better off switching to CS2113 (Software Engineering & Object-Oriented Programming) instead.

 ### Workload